natcap/invest.users-guide/source/coastal_protection.rst

 20. Specify the Label for Nearshore Waves and Erosion run.
 This string of text will be stripped of spaces and shortened to 10 characters.
 It will serve as the suffix to many of outputs.
 Type "Dune_2m" into the window.

-21. Provide the Profile Characteristics Spreadsheet.
+21. Provide the Nearshore Waves Excel Table.
 The model requires the user to specify information about site information and habitat management actions.
-A sample Profile Characteristics Spreadsheet will be supplied for you.
+A sample Nearshore Waves Excel Table will be supplied for you.

     Click |openfold| and path to the *InVEST/CoastalProtection/Input* data folder.
 Double left-click on the file *ProfileCharacteristics_WCVI.xls*.